 - (i) Determine the two EBIT EPS coordinates for each financial plan. - (ii) Determine the (a) indifference point, and (b) financial break-even point for each financing plan. - (iii) Which plan has more financial risk and why? - (iv) Indicate over what EBIT range, if any, one plan is better than the other. - (v) If the firm is fairly certain that its EBIT will be ₹12,50,000, which plan would you recommend, and why? - 3.
-Hypothetical Ltd is in need of ₹1,00,000 to finance its increased net working capital requirements.
+Hypothetical Ltd. is in need of ₹1,00,000 to finance its increased net working capital requirements.
 The finance manager of the company believes that its various financial costs and share price will be unaffected by the selection of a particular plan, since a small sum is involved.
 Debentures will cost 10%, preference shares 11%, and equity shares can be sold for ₹25 per share.
 The tax rate is 35%.

-Fin ancing Decisi ons of a Firm

-Sources of four de Financing plans (per cent)
+Sources of funds Financing plans (per cent)

 Sources of funds 1 2 3

 Equity 100 30 50

 Preference shares 0 10 20

 Debentures 0 60 30